samjamesobrien/TicTacToe/README.md

 | __Testing__ | JUnit 5, Mockito, AssertJ |
 | __Build Tool__ | Gradle (v7.2) |

-# Challenge tasks

-We want to do a few things with this repo, which is forked from a working tic tac toe Spring Boot application.

-## Challenge rules
+# Challenge rules

 - You can use search engines for everything _except_ the algorithm solutions.
 - We'll spend some time getting the project imported to your IDE until you can hit a breakpoint in a test, this can take 15 minutes
 - In the live version of this test (in a call) you won't be expected to finish the whole challenge.

+# Challenge tasks

+We want to do a few things with this repo, which is forked from a working tic tac toe Spring Boot application.

 ## 1. Getting familiar with the application